elsiklab/myvariantviewer/README.md

 ## Notes

 Currently tested with v2 and v3 of MyGene.info and v1 of MyVariant.info on hg19 and hg38 builds.
-See test directory for sample tracks.
+See test/hg19 and test/hg38 for sample tracks.
+Also works with multiple species, see test/danio for example

 # Demo